-I recently joined Soriant Solutions and was sharing this new opportunity with a past colleague when they remarked “Doesn’t hiring a consultant mean an organization isn’t smart enough to figure specific things out themselves?”
+I recently joined Soriant Solutions and was sharing this new opportunity with a past colleague when they remarked: “Doesn’t hiring a consultant mean an organization isn’t smart enough to figure specific things out themselves?”
 The answer is no. Every company, including health care organizations, have a finite number of smart, ambitious, and hard-working people.
 And, here’s the crux of the problem, these people are already doing the most important jobs in the organization.
-They are responsible for insuring that patient care is put above all else, strategic plans are developed and implemented, and staff are engaged and happy.
-They are focused on doing all the things necessary to keeping the organization moving forward.
+They are responsible for ensuring that patient care is put above all else, strategic plans are developed and implemented, and staff are engaged and happy.
+They are focused on doing all the things necessary to keep the organization moving forward.

 Most hospitals, health systems, and organizations in general have the opportunity to improve performance outcomes and drive cost efficiencies.
 For healthcare specifically, the target areas with the most impact are clinical practice variation, labor costs, supply purchasing, and education on cost discipline.
 To address these opportunities, Soriant Solutions’s consultants focus on the same disciplines across multiple organizations – they excel at learning, developing, and driving best practices implementation which in turn improves operating performance and reduces costs for the health care systems we work with.
 The sheer fact of being a healthcare consulting firm and being exposed to so many organizations helps Soriant stay on the cusp of new technology, best practices and tools.

 We treat every engagement as a long-term partnership, and we make it our mission to enable your team with the knowledge, skills, and tools to drive sustainable initiatives.
 We start by assessing your current operations and expenses, from supply spend through purchased services, and on to workflows.
 Then, we’ll help you develop a strategic plan for managing the initiatives, whether cost reductions or strategic optimization, that doesn’t sacrifice value or performance.